 Hit the hydration

 If your skin is feeling particularly sun-parched, it’s time to up the ante on hydration.
 As always, the hero ingredient here is hyaluronic acid.
 “Hyaluronic acid is a structural molecule found throughout the body that acts as a natural ‘humectant,’ meaning that it draws water to itself.
 Hyaluronic acid in skincare utilizes this humectant effect to draw water to the skin and act as a moisturizer,” Dr. Jack explained.
 Apply a hyaluronic acid-packed serum or moisturizer to your skin morning and night.
-We love Tidal Brightening Enzyme Water Cream.
+We love Sunday Riley C.E.O.
+Afterglow Brightening Vitamin C Gel Cream

 Invest in a facial